 - Be notified when a tenant is looking to leave for an extended period of time.

-- Enter the premises to make requested or needed repairs.
+- Enter the premises to conduct requested or needed maintenance projects.

 - Receive a written notice when a tenant is looking to move out.